 The College of Science faculty, staff, and laboratories are located in several buildings across campus, from Crowley Hall near the center of campus to Jordan Hall of Science and McCourtney Hall to the east.
 Scientific discovery has taken place in several buildings throughout campus history—from the early days of LaFortune Hall, then known as Science Hall, to the most current research facilities McCourtney Hall and it's partner building currently under construction.

 Crowley Hall is home to the Department of Applied and Computational Mathematics and Statistics and faculty offices.

 Galvin Life Science Center

-Hurley is located on South Quad, across from the Law School and Cushing Hall, and is connected to Hayes-Healy.
+Hurley Hall is located on South Quad, across from the Law School and Cushing Hall, and is connected to Hayes-Healy.
 The building is known for its center piece in the main entrance: a giant globe.
-The Department of Applied and Computational Mathematics and Statistics is housed in this building.
+Faculty from the Department of Applied and Computational Mathematics and Statistics have offices in this building.

 Stepan Chemistry Hall

 Stepan Chemistry Hall is located directly east of the Nieuwland Hall of Science and houses many chemistry faculty offices and laboratories.